m0wo/HTTPRequest/README.md

 ### Notes

 The `try` is necessary because converting from a `HTTPRequest` to a `URLRequest` may `throw` an `Error`.
-E.g. `URL` path component invalid etc.
+E.g. The `URL` path component is invalid etc.
-It's also very possible for a request to fail while building it, for example, failed to create JSON body (encoding error).
+It's also very possible for a request to fail while building it, for example, failed to create JSON request body (encoding error).

 The Strava API is just an example here, you can define your API endpoints however you want!
 It's the conformance to the `HTTPRequestable` that's important.

+This framework is lightweight, it was build to add the `Model` protocol and a simple way of building `HTTPRequest`s in Alamofire.